Building a Masjid: A Legacy of Light

 But not everyone has that.

 In Conneaut, where I now live with my family, we have no masjid.
 No center.
 No place for Jumu'ah or taraweeh or classes.
-Many Muslims from surrounding areas—Fairview, Ashtabula, Geneva—are isolated because the closest masjid is 40 to 60 minutes away.
+And Conneaut is not alone—across Ashtabula County, in Fairview, in Geneva, in Jefferson, there are Muslim families scattered, isolated, struggling to raise their children with Islam when the closest masjid is 40 to 60 minutes away.

 [Hadith,Abu Dawood,"The Prophet ﷺ ordered the building of masajid in every neighborhood and that they be kept clean and perfumed."]